-At the discretion of the judge /ground jury competitors may ride without jackets in warm temperatures.
-A fitted competition waistcoat in a conservative colour may be worn with a short or long-sleeved shirt that fastens at the neck, white or cream, with a tie or stock.
+At the discretion of the judge /organisers competitors may ride without jackets in warm temperatures.
+A short or long-sleeved shirt that fastens at the neck, in a conservative colour, with a tie or stock, a fitted competition waistcoat may also be worn.